kevinoh45TuD/pp3-connect-game/README.md

 - Sign into GitHub and connect account if required.
 - Search for your repositories name.
 - If you locate the correct one, click 'Connect'.
-- Select the option for automatic deployment, when you push to your repo Heroku will build you app again.
+- Select the option for automatic deployment, when you push to your repo Heroku will build your app again.
 - Click into 'Overview' section, here you can see recent activity and if the app is currently building.
 - At the top right you will have the option to 'Open app'.